 We held a “brief introduction to all things GDPR” meeting for designers, developers, project managers, and marketers in order to familiarize them with the new regulation and explain what they should pay attention to in their daily tasks.
 Our goal was to give them a basis they could rely on and use in their work with clients.
 Critical aspects and conclusions from this meeting included:

 It became apparent to everyone that in order for our company to be GDPR-compliant each team had to take care of the issues outlined above.
-For example, data-collecting forms on our website or monitoring the CRM system would be a concern for the marketing and sales teams, while anonymizing data should be a crucial step for devops.
+For example, data-collecting forms on our website or monitoring the CRM system would be a concern for the marketing and sales teams, while anonymizing data should be a crucial step for DevOps.

 Step 3: Make Your Plan a Reality